Presentability and topoi in internal higher category theory: Presentable -categories

 \section{Presentable $\BB$-categories}

-In this chapter we introduce and study \emph{presentable} $\BB$-categories.
+In this section we introduce and study \emph{presentable} $\BB$-categories.
 Classically, a (locally) presentable $1$-category is one that is locally small and is generated by a small collection of $\kappa$-compact objects under small colimits~\cite{Gabriel1971}.
 In~\cite[\S~5.5]{htt}, Lurie generalised this concept to $\infty$-categories.
 In particular, his treatment contains a multitude of equivalent characterisations of presentability~\cite[Theorem~5.5.1.1]{htt}.
-One of the main goals of this chapter is to obtain a comparable result for $\BB$-categories.
-As a starting point, we chose to \emph{define} a presentable $\BB$-category as a localisation of a presheaf $\BB$-category at a (small) subcategory.
-In this regard, our approach is analogous to Cisinski's in~\cite{cisinski2019a}.
-In order to be able to compare this definition to other approaches to the notion of presentability, one key technical ingredient is the fact that every such localisation is a \emph{Bousfield} localisation, i.e.\ admits a (automatically fully faithful) right adjoint.
-We will derive this result in \S~\ref{sec:localObjects}.
+One of the main goals of this section is to obtain a comparable result for $\BB$-categories.
+As a starting point, we chose to \emph{define} a presentable $\BB$-category as a \emph{Bousfield} localisation of a presheaf $\BB$-category at a (small) subcategory.
+To make sense of this, we need to study the notion of \emph{local objects} in a $\BB$-category, which we do in \S~\ref{sec:localObjects}.
 In \S~\ref{sec:presentability}, we formally define presentable $\BB$-categories and prove our main result about various different characterisations of this condition (Theorem~\ref{thm:characterisationPresentableCategories}), building upon our work on accessible $\BB$-categories.
 In \S~\ref{sec:adjointFunctorTheorem}, we discuss adjoint functor theorems for presentable $\BB$-categories, and in \S~\ref{sec:PrLB} we construct large $\BB$-categories of presentable $\BB$-categories and show that these are complete and cocomplete.
 Finally, we discuss the notion of \emph{$\I{U}$-sheaves} in \S~\ref{sec:sheaves}: these are $\I{U}$-continuous functors $\I{C}^{\op}\to\I{D}$, where $\I{C}$ is an $\op(\I{U})$-cocomplete $\BB$-category and $\I{D}$ is a large complete $\BB$-category.
 We show that if $\I{D}$ is presentable, such $\I{U}$-sheaves form a presentable $\BB$-category as well, and that this provides yet another equivalent characterisation of the notion of presentability.